RMerl/asuswrt-merlin/README-merlin.txt

 /etc/exports file.
 The same syntax for the access list and the options is used by the webui.

 You can also manually generate an exports file by creating a file named /jffs/configs/exports.add , and entering your standard exports there.
 They will be added to any exports configured on the webui.

 Note that by default, only NFSv3 is supported.
 You can also enable NFSv2 support from that page, but this is not recommended, unless you are using an old NFS client that doesn't support V3.
 NFSv2 has various filesystem-level limitations.

-* Easy Entware setup *
+** Easy Entware setup **
 Entware is an alternative to Optware.
 They are both online software repositories that let you easily install additional software to your router (such as an Apache web server, or an Asterisk PBX).
 The main benefit of Entware over Optware (which is used by Asus for their own Download Master) is it is very actively maintained, with recent software versions.

 Entware and Optware cannot be used at the same time however, so you can't use Download Master while using Entware.

 There is now a script to make setting up Entware ware easier.
 Access your router through SSH/Telnet, and run "entware-setup.sh".

 Note that Entware requires the JFFS partition to be enabled, and an ext2/ext3 formatted USB disk (NTFS and FAT32 are not supported).

-Also note that Entware is not available for the RT-AC56U, due to the different CPU architecture.
+Also note that Entware is not available for the RT-AC56U or RT-AC68U, due to the different CPU architecture.

-* YandexDNS filtering *
+** YandexDNS filtering **
 Asus is implementing support for the YandexDNS DNS-based filtering.
 This service allows you to filter out dangerous websites at the DNS level.
 You can configure which computer will make use of this service if you want, for example, to only filter your children's computer.
-The settings can be found under
+The settings can be found under Parental Control.
-Parental Control.

 For more information visit http://dns.yandex.ru/ .

-* Layer7-based Netfilter module *
+** Layer7-based Netfilter module **
 Support for layer7 rules in iptables has been enabled.
-You will need to manually configure the iptables rules to make use of it - there is no web interface exposing this.
-The defined protocols can be found in /etc/l7-protocols.
+You will need to manually configure the iptables rules to make use of it - there is no web interface exposing this.The defined protocols can be found in /etc/l7-protocols.

 To use it, you must first load the module:

    modprobe xt_layer7

-Additionally, ARM devices such as the RT-AC56 and RT-AC68 require that you manually enable traffic accounting, with the following
+Additionally, ARM devices such as the RT-AC56 and RT-AC68 require that you manually enable traffic accounting, with the following command:
-command:

    echo 1 > nf_conntrack_acct